 Multidisciplinary introduction to the study of aging in individuals, families, and society.
-Cross-listed as GRN 400.
 General studies: SB.

 SOC 418 Aging and the Life Course (3)

 Examines aging as a process of change and adaptation over the lifespan, patterned by social, cultural, and historical forces.
 Prerequisite: SOC 101 (or 301).
 General studies: SB, H.